 Keystone College will return any unearned Title IV funds it is responsible for returning within 45 days of the date it is determined the student withdrew, and offer any post-withdrawal disbursement of loan funds within 30 days of that date.
-Keystone will disburse any Title IV grant funds a student is due as part of a post-withdrawal disbursement within 45 days of the date it is determined the student withdrew, and disburse any loan funds a student accepts within 180 days of that date; unless a student is subject to verification, and has provided all required verification documents in time for Keystone College to meet the return deadlines.
-Keystone will include as aid disbursed or aid that could have been disbursed in the return calculation only those Title IV funds not subject to verification.
+Keystone will disburse any Title IV grant funds a student is due as part of a Post- withdrawal disbursement within 45 days of the date it is determined the student withdrew, and disburse any loan funds a student accepts within 180 days of that date.
+Unless a student subject to verification has provided all required verification documents in time for Keystone College to meet the Return deadlines, Keystone will include as Aid Disbursed or Aid That Could Have Been Disbursed in the Return calculation only those Title IV funds not subject to verification.

-For more information, please refer to www.keystone.edu/tuition_aid/policiesdisclosures/.
+For more information, please visit www. keystone.edu/admissions/tuition-aid/policies-and-disclosures.